Effects of quintessence on scattering and absorption sections of black holes: Introduction

-For study the black holes surrounded by dark energy, Kiselev (2003) \cite{Kiselev:2002dx} present a new static spherically symmetric exact solutions of the Einstein equations for black holes surrounded by quintessence.
-The solution of Schwarzschild surrounded by quintessence is boarded \cite{Fernando:2012ue} where the null geodesics are analyzed.
-The thermodynamics of the Schwarzschild and Reissner-Nordstr\"{o}m BHs surrounded by quintessence are discussed in \cite{Ghaderi:2016ttd}.
-Also, the thermodynamics and null geodesics of a Bardeen BH surrounded by quintessence in \cite{Ghaderi:2017yfr} are studied.
+In order to study the black holes surrounded by dark energy, Kiselev (2003) \citep{Kis03} presented new static spherically symmetric exact solutions of the Einstein equations for black holes surrounded by quintessence.
+The solution of Schwarzschild surrounded by quintessence is studied in \citep{Fer12} where the null geodesics are analyzed.
+The thermodynamics of the Schwarzschild and Reissner-Nordstr\"{o}m BHs surrounded by quintessence is discussed in \citep{Gha16}.
+Also, the thermodynamics and null geodesics of a Bardeen BH surrounded by quintessence in \citep{Ghaderi:2017yfr} are studied.
+In \citep{Ghosh:2015ovj} is derived a rotational analogue of Schwarzschild BH surrounded by quintessence by employing the Newman–Janis complex transformation.

-Other types of black holes have been analyzed when the quintessence is consider (for example see \cite{Malakolkalami:2015cza}\cite{Zheng:2019mem}), the studies have focused in thermodynamic properties \cite{Rodrigue:2018lzp}, or quasi-normal modes \cite{Saleh:2018hba} and geodesic properties.
-In all they have shown the modifications of their proposals, so it is clear that the scattering and absorption cross-sections also will be modified when considering the quintessence.
-So it is interesting to address BHs surrounded by quintessence for study how the effects of quintessence modify the classical and semi-classical scattering section as well as the adsorption section in the sinc approximation.
+Other types of black holes have been analyzed when the quintessence is considered (for example see \citep{Malakolkalami:2015cza,Zheng:2019mem}), the studies have focused on thermodynamic properties \citep{Rodrigue:2018lzp,Liang:2020uul}, or quasi-normal modes \citep{Saleh:2018hba} and geodesic properties.
+All of them have shown modifications of their proposals, so it is clear that the scattering and absorption cross-sections will also be modified when considering quintessence.

+Motivated by the investigations about the effects of quintessence in black holes and the comparison between them (for example, see \citep{Ghaderi:2017wvl}), we studied how the effects of quintessence modify the classical and semi-classical scattering sections as well as the absorption section in the sinc approximation.

 The paper is organized as follows.
-In Sec.
-II, using the Kiselev ideas, three black holes surrounded by quintessence are presented, also the charges critical and normalization factors critical are shows and we analyzed the event horizons and the cases extremal.
-In III, the expressions for the classical and semi-classical scattering sections are presented and we analized the sections for the threes black holes surrounded by quintessence consider two values of the normalization factor quintessence state parameter.
-Section IV. taking the same values the adsorption section is obtained by sinc approximation.
-Finally, the conclusions are given in the last section.
+In Sec. \ref{2}, using the Kiselev ideas, three black holes surrounded by quintessence are presented, also the charges critical and normalization factors critical are shows and we analyzed the event horizons and the cases extremal.
+In \ref{3}, the expressions for the classical and semi-classical scattering sections are presented and we analized the sections for the threes black holes surrounded by quintessence consider two values of the normalization factor quintessence state parameter.
+Section \ref{4}. taking the same values the adsorption section is obtained by sinc approximation.
+Finally in \ref{5}, the conclusions are given.